ETH102: Intro to Building dApps

 No previous experience with Ethereum smart contracts is required.
 Every line of code is explained: what it does, how it does it, and more importantly, the underlying principles behind the structure of the examples.
 The concepts presented are supported by curated suggested reading.
-Easily digestible principles and practices with hands-on application in a realistic project provides context for curated reference materials.
+Easily digestible principles and practices with hands-on application in a realistic project provide context for curated reference materials.

 Each lesson is presented with hands-on demonstration and explanation:

 - Links to carefully vetted reference materials supporting the points raised in the lesson, and the latest developments

 Even if Ethereum is completely new, developers should be able to learn by example.
 We go immediately to the weird parts that illustrate how Ethereum differs from other platforms.
 The critical new thinking and well-solved patterns developers need to effectively plan and use this unique platform and language.

 - Align your thinking with the unique properties of this platform